How do I determine the SIMM type I have?

 Speed of SIMM

 You can determine the speed of the chip by looking at the part number of each chip on the SIMM board.
-For example, -2, -8 and -9 are common numbers found.
-Look at the number that ends with a dash and a digit such as "-7".
-This is the rate speed or nanoseconds of the chip.
-With "-7" this would indicate that the memory is 70ns.
+The number ends with a dash and a digit which indicates the rate speed in nanoseconds of the chip.
+For instance, "-7" would indicate that the memory has a memory bandwidth (data read rate) of 70ns.

 Size or capacity of SIMM

-To determine if the SIMM is Parity or Non Parity, look for x36 or x9, which indicates that the chip is parity and has error checking. x36 is used with 72-pin SIMMs and x9 is for 30-pin SIMMs.
-If you had x32 or x8 this indicates that the chip is Non Parity or has no error checking, x32 is used with 72-pin SIMMs and x8 is used with 30-pin SIMMs.
+To determine if the SIMM is Parity or Non Parity, look for x36 or x9.
+These specifications indicate that the chip is parity and has error checking.
+The x36 is used with 72-pin SIMMs and x9 is for 30-pin SIMMs.
+If you have x32 or x8, the chip is Non Parity or has no error checking.
+The x32 is used with 72-pin SIMMs and x8 is used with 30-pin SIMMs.

 Another maybe more easier method would be to count the total chips on the circuit board.
 If you see three or nine discrete chips, the SIMM probably includes a parity.
 If there are two or eight chips, the SIMM probably does not include parity bit.
 In this case, divide the number of bits by 8 to determine bytes.